mozilla/gecko-dev/tools/profiler/docs/memory.rst

 <https://searchfox.org/mozilla-central/source/tools/profiler/core/memory_hooks.cpp>`_

 It works by hooking into all of the malloc calls.
-When the profiler is running, it performs a `Bernoulli trial`_, that will pass for a given probability of per-byte allocated.
+When the profiler is running, it performs a `Bernoulli trial`_ that will pass for a given probability of per-byte allocated.
 What this means is that larger allocations have a higher chance of being recorded compared to smaller allocations.
 Currently, there is no way to configure the per-byte probability.
 This means that sampled allocation sizes will be closer